e1ha/Pomodoro-Webapp/admin/meetings/013021-brainstorm.md

 01/30/2021, 03:00PM PST

 ### Summary of Brainstorm
+- Finalized each team member's roles
-- detailed Miro images/brainstorms can be found in ../specs/brainstorm/
+- Detailed Miro images/brainstorms can be found in ../specs/brainstorm/
 - Set up Miro board for group
 - Collectively diagrammed use cases using drawio in VSCode (Flow map)
   - Complete user flow to understand the features in our app
 - Created initial UI/UX design of main page (with what Pomodoro is & instructions)

 ### Meeting End Time
-04:00PM PST
+04:30PM PST